Alergeek/Dokumentation/Docs/30_Design/10_Backend/10_Klassendiagramme/api.md

 ## Request method route functions

-The API supports the following request Methods:
+The API supports the following request methods:
 `GET`, `POST`, `PUT` and `DELETE`.

 The Routes are defined with the corresponding static methods in lower cases: